Meet the OWWL Team

 About OWWL

-The OWWL data will be primarily used for two purposes.
-The first of these is to validate a new data collection product from NASA’s TEMPO (Tropospheric Emissions: Monitoring of Pollution) satellite, which looks at ozone.
-The second purpose is to improve air quality models and predictions for the San Joaquin Valley.
+The OWWL data will be used by NASA researchers for two purposes.
+The first of these is to validate a new dataset from NASA’s TEMPO (Tropospheric Emissions: Monitoring of Pollution) satellite, which looks at low-level ozone.
+The second purpose is to improve air quality models and predictions for the San Joaquin Valley, to evaluate air quality model performance in Bakersfield and identify model parameters that could be improved to better simulate ozone within highly polluted cities.

 How it Works

-The NASA team will recruit, train, and work side-by-side with volunteer scientists to collect data.
+Our team of air quality scientists will recruit, train, and work side-by-side with community volunteers to collect air quality data within the San Joaquin Valley.

-Airborne component: The NASA team will provide 10 O3 (ozone) sensors to citizen scientist pilots, who will provide invaluable ozone data by bringing these sensors onboard for their normal flight plans.
-The project is most interested in ozone data near the ground, so the majority of data will be sampled from takeoffs and landings.
-This team is primarily focused on validating the new TEMPO data product.
+Airborne component: The NASA team will provide 10 ozone sensors to volunteer pilots, who will provide invaluable ozone data by bringing these sensors onboard for their normal flight plans.
+The project is most interested in ozone data near the ground (0 to 6,000 ft), so most data will be sampled from takeoffs and landings.
+These observations will primarily be used to validate new TEMPO satellite ozone datasets.

 Ways to get involved: